PuruVJ/puruvjdev2/src/blog/how-i-created-personal-site-part-1.md

 ## Fonts

 Remember that joke about color palette I just mentioned?
 Well it applies to selecting fonts too.
-So after 1 more hour :confused:, I found the best fonts(Note that I changed one font after I had launched the site).
+So after 1 more hour 😅, I found the best fonts(Note that I changed one font after I had launched the site).

 - **Comfortaa** for headings
 - **Quicksand** for blog body